 Key management personnel comprise the members, trustees and senior management outlined on page 1 of this report.
-Neither members nor trustees receive any payments or benefits in kind for their duties as members or trustees.

-Pay and remuneration of senior management is set in accordance with the Academy's Pay and Appraisal policy with staff being subject to an annual performance review to determine any pay increments.
+Pay and remuneration of senior management is set in accordance with the Academy's Pay and Appraisal policies with staff being subject to an annual performance review to determine any pay increments.
 All increments are ratified by the Trust Board.